rvesse/airline/docs/guide/parser/index.md

 - {% include javadoc-ref.md class="ListValueOptionParser" package="parser.options" %} - Options that may be specified
   multiple times can be specified in a compact comma separated list form e.g. `--name foo,bar` sets the option `--name` to the values `foo` and `bar`
+- {% include javadoc-ref.md class="MaybeListValueOptionParser" package="parser.options" %} - Options that may be
+  specified multiple times can be specified in a compact comma separated list form or whitespace separated e.g. e.g.
+  `--name foo,bar` and `--name foo bar` both sets the option `--name` to the values `foo` and `bar`
+- {% include javadoc-ref.md class="GreedyMaybeListValueOptionParser" package="parser.options" %} - Similar to the above
+  `MaybeListValueOptionParser` but greedy in how it consumes values for the list.

 Users may create their own option parsers if desired as discussed on the [Custom Option Parsers](options.html) page.